 2. Select Your Program

-Next, you’ll select the coding bootcamp best suited to your level of experience.
+Next, you’ll select the coding bootcamp best suited to your level of experience and schedule.

 Then, you’ll answer a few questions about your background and goals.